Call4Cloud | MMP-C | Autopilot | Device Preparation

 • Powershell script:

-This simple powershell script will make sure the webclient service is configured to start automatically and it will disable the protected Mode and file locking.
+This simple PowerShell script will ensure that the web client service is configured to start automatically and disable protected Mode and file locking.

 Set-Service WebClient -StartupType Automatic -ErrorAction SilentlyContinue | Out-Null